Great Divide Chocolate Yeti Adobo Sauce

-Great Divide’s Chocolate Oak Aged Yeti Adobo Sauce from our friends at the Gastrocart, purveyors of fine foods by way of the hand cart.
-Street food at its finest!
+Great Divide Brewing's Chocolate Oak Aged Yeti Adobo Sauce was created by Gastrocart, purveyors of fine foods by way of the hand cart.

 - 22 oz.
 Chocolate Oak Aged Yeti

-- The Adobo Sauce will be better if it sits for a couple days.
-The yield is five quarts.
+- The adobo sauce will be better if it sits for a couple days.

 - The recipe is big because that's what works for one whole bomber.
 The recipe could be cut in half and the rest of the beer could find a home in a glass.
 Either way, the sauce can be used for a lot of things, marinades, braising liquid, enchilada sauce, etc.